 Enjoy children and their play and laughter.

-Show the lost there is a deep joy in being a Christian.
+Show others there is a deep joy in being a follower of Jesus Christ.

 Christians have great reasons to be happy, content, joyful.

 Show me a man with both feet on the ground, and I’ll show you a man who can’t get his pants on.

 What if the hokey pokey really is what it’s all about?

 I’d give my right arm to be ambidextrous.